akka/akka-management/docs/src/main/paradox/bootstrap.md

 ![project structure](images/bootstrap-forming-cluster.png)

-The reason to not use Akka's remoting in the contact point probing itself is to in the future enable upgrades semi-automatic between even not wire compatible binary versions or protocols (e.g. moving from a classic remoting based system to an artery based one), or even advanced deployment patterns.
+The reason to not use Akka's remoting in the contact point probing itself is to in the future enable upgrades semi-automatic between even not wire compatible binary versions or protocols (e.g. moving from a classic remoting based system to an artery based one), or even more advanced deployment patterns.

-### Case 1: Bootstrap process, with existing cluster
+### Case 2: Bootstrap process, with existing cluster

 The Bootstrap process in face of an existing cluster in a deployment is very simple, and actually if you read through Case 1, you already seen it in action.